GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: Introduction

 where $\phi$ is a scalar function and $\nabla\cdot\mathbf{w}=0$ may or may not hold.
 Since $\phi$ is not specified in terms of $\mathbf{w}$, (\ref{eq:cProj}) is not a precise definition of $\cProj$, but rather a characterization of a family of operators, which, in particular, includes the Leray-Helmholtz projection $\cProjLH$. $\cProj$ can be used to perturb $\mathbf{u}$ to some non-solenoidal velocity $\mathbf{w}$ and is thus more flexible than $\cProjLH$ in characterizing discrete projections that fail to fulfill the divergence-free constraint exactly.

-Inspired by Liu, Liu \& Pego \cite{liu07:_stabil_conver_effic_navier_stokes}, Zhang \cite{zhang16:_GePUP} proposed the GePUP formulation of the INSE based on a commutator of the generic projection and the Laplacian.
-In order to accommodate the fact that the discrete velocity might not be divergence-free, the evolutionary variable of the GePUP formulation (\ref{eq:GePUP}) is designed to be a non-solenoidal velocity $\mathbf{w}=\cProj \mathbf{u}$ instead of the divergence-free velocity $\mathbf{u}$ in the UPPE formulation (\ref{eq:UPPEstrong}).
+To accommodate the fact that the discrete velocity might not be divergence-free, we switch the evolutionary variable to a non-solenoidal velocity $\mathbf{w}=\cProj \mathbf{u}$ instead of the divergence-free velocity $\mathbf{u}$ in the UPPE formulation (\ref{eq:UPPEstrong}).
 More precisely, the evolutionary variable $\mathbf{u}$ in the time-derivative term $\frac{\partial \mathbf{u}}{\partial t}$ is perturbed to a non-solenoidal velocity $\mathbf{w}:=\mathbf{u}-\nabla \phi$ where $\phi$ is some scalar function; meanwhile in the diffusion term we change $\mathbf{u}$ to $\mathbf{w}$ to set up a mechanism that drives the divergence towards zero.
 Then, there is no need to worry about the influence of $\nabla\cdot\mathbf{w}\ne 0$ on numerical stability because the evolution of $\mathbf{w}$ is not subject to the divergence-free constraint.
-These ideas lead to the GePUP formulation:
+These ideas lead to the \emph{GePUP formulation} \cite{zhang16:_GePUP}: